 If you’re booking your London hotel soon and want to feel like you’re a Londoner, there are three great areas to stay in for a more local experience.
 Think neighborhood pubs, cute cafes, and Londoners going about living their life in the city…

 *This article contains affiliate links.
-If you book a hotel after clicking one of the links, Love and London may make a commission.
+If you book a hotel through clicking one of the links, Love and London will make a commission.
 This has not affected the editorial content in this article and helps to support the multiple free pieces of London tips we publish each week.
 Thank you for your support!

 Before I tell you the areas I suggest, here are some important things to know about staying more locally instead of in the center of the city, right next to the sights: